What is Apple’s Target Display Mode?

 No signs of a Target Display Mode revival from Apple

-During Apple’s April event a few weeks ago, there was still hope that Target Display Mode — a feature on older iMacs that allowed them to function as an external monitor for another Mac — would see a revival.
+During Apple’s April event a few weeks ago, there was still hope that Target Display Mode would see a revival.
 According to 9to5 Mac, Target Display Mode was last supported in the mid-2014 iMacs and has since been discontinued.

-But despite the latest iMac updates, many people were disappointed to hear no mention of Target Display Mode, especially when the feature could add a lot of value to the growing lineup of M1 Macs.
+But despite the latest iMac updates, many people were disappointed to hear no mention of Target Display Mode.
+Especially when the Target Display Mode feature could add a lot of value to the growing lineup of M1 Macs.

 - iMac + MacBook Pro 🖥️ → 💻